-I will confess: I am a little bit of a car-seat safety fanatic.
+I will confess: I am a car seat safety fanatic.
 Some people might call me an advocate, but let's be real.
 I verge on crazy status.

 That's why I was surprised—no, shocked—to discover that a car seat safety rule exists that I didn't know about.
 As a result, I was unknowingly putting my son in an unsafe position.
-I thought I should share the one rule that slipped past even a car-seat safety fanatic like me.
-Because, you know, it takes a village.

 For years, since my oldest was born, I have been obsessive about always using the LATCH system.
 When we shuffle the car seats around, I always situate the kids' in the seats with a LATCH system, even when it makes for undesirable seating combinations, like adults jammed into middle seats while my toddlers lounge like kings in the captain's chairs.

 Recently though, a fellow mom (who also happens to be a Car Seat Safety Technician) shared a car seat installation rule I'd never heard before: The LATCH system in most vehicles is only built to accommodate a load of 65 pounds.